ernestojimenezruiz/logmap-matcher/README.md

 ## Acknowledgements

-LogMap has been created in the [Knowledge Representation and Reasoning group](http://www.cs.ox.ac.uk/isg/krr/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) of the [University of Oxford](http://www.ox.ac.uk/) by Ernesto Jiménez-Ruiz, Bernardo Cuenca Grau and Ian Horrocks.
+LogMap was originally designed and developed in the [Knowledge Representation and Reasoning group](http://www.cs.ox.ac.uk/isg/krr/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) of the [University of Oxford](http://www.ox.ac.uk/) by Ernesto Jiménez-Ruiz, Bernardo Cuenca Grau and Ian Horrocks.
+LogMap is currently maintained by Ernesto Jiménez-Ruiz at the [Department of Computer Science](https://www.city.ac.uk/about/people/academics/ernesto-jimenez-ruiz) (City, University of London]).

 Development has been supported by The Royal Society, the EPSRC project LogMap, the EU FP7 projects SEALS and Optique, the [AIDA project](https://www.turing.ac.uk/research/research-projects/artificial-intelligence-data-analytics-aida), and the [SIRIUS Centre for Scalable Data Access](http://sirius-labs.no/).

-We would like to thank Alessandro Solimando, Valerie Cross, Anton Morant, Yujiao Zhou, Weiguo Xia, Xi Chen, Yuan Gong and Shuo Zhang, who have contributed to the LogMap project in the past.
+We would like to thank Jiaoyan Chen, Alessandro Solimando, Valerie Cross, Anton Morant, Yujiao Zhou, Weiguo Xia, Xi Chen, Yuan Gong and Shuo Zhang, who have also contributed to the LogMap project.

 We also thank the organisers of the [OAEI evaluation campaigns](http://oaei.ontologymatching.org/) for providing test data and infrastructure.